-The idea behind the debt snowball is to rack up some quick wins and gather that momentum into a debt-free lifestyle.
-It works like this: You organize your debts from smallest to largest, without regard to interest rates.
+The idea behind a debt snowball works like this: You organize your debts from the smallest balance to the largest, without regard for interest rates.
 For all debts except the smallest, you pay the minimum amount due.
-For the smallest, you throw everything you have at it, until it's paid off.
+For the smallest, pay as much as you can afford until it’s paid off.

 Create A Debt Avalanche

-Another approach is the debt avalanche method.
-Avalanchers recommend organizing your debt by highest interest rate to lowest, and attacking your most expensive debt first.
-Financially speaking, this makes complete sense, because you’ll save money long-term by getting rid of your most expensive debt, but you do forgo the quick wins that you might need to keep you motivated.
+Another approach is the debt avalanche method where you organize your debt by highest interest rate to lowest and target your most expensive debt first.
+You can save money in the long term by getting rid of your most expensive debt, but you may forgo the quick wins that the debt snowball method can offer.

-Loans that tend to have the highest interest include payday loans and credit cards.
-Loans like federal student loans or your mortgage tend to have lower interest, meaning it’s OK to hold on paying them off early for now.
+Loans that tend to have the highest interest rate include payday loans and credit cards.
+Loans like federal student loans or your mortgage tend to have lower interest, meaning it’s OK for now to hold off on trying to pay them off early.
 Plus, federal student loans offer programs like loan forgiveness or income-based repayment plans, which can lower or eliminate part of your debt.

 Gather Debt Snowflakes

-The newest entry in the snow metaphor series is that of the debt snowflake.
-The idea behind debt snowflakes is that you divert any amount of found money toward your debt goal.
-For example, if you find a $5 dollar bill emerging from the melting snow, it goes toward your snowfall or avalanche target.
-The idea is that those micro-amounts add up more quickly than you might think, and thus can help you reach your goals faster.
+Continuing with the snow metaphor, the debt snowflake can be a complementary strategy to the snowball or avalanche method.
+The idea behind debt snowflakes is that you take any amount of money you may happen to find and allocate it toward your debt goal.
+For example, if you find a $5 dollar bill emerging from the melting snow, it goes toward your snowball or avalanche target.
+These micro-amounts can add up more quickly than you might think and help you reach your goals faster.

 Consolidate Your Debt

 Debt consolidation is a great way to simplify your debt and save money at the same time.
-Consolidating your debts means that you take out a debt consolidation personal loan to pay off your higher-interest credit card debt.
+Consolidating your debt means that you take out a debt consolidation loan, like a personal loan, to pay off your credit card debt.
 You’re then left with one loan payment at a fixed, and usually lower, interest rate.

-The idea is that debt consolidation makes it cheaper and more convenient to pay off your debt.
-It also allows you to plan your budget around a payment that won’t vary unless you choose to pay extra to pay the loan off faster.
+Consolidating your debt can make it cheaper and more convenient to pay off.
+It also allows you to plan your budget around a payment that won’t vary unless you choose to pay extra so you can pay the loan off faster.

-At the far end of the debt spectrum, where debtors are being hounded by creditors, there are remedies to consider that can help you manage your problems, albeit at the price of severe damage to your credit score.
+At the far end of the debt spectrum, where debtors are being hounded by creditors, debt relief plans can help you manage your financial issues.
+The downside is that these plans have the potential to cause severe damage to your credit score.

-Before agreeing to any debt relief plan, you should think carefully and speak to a reputable credit counseling service, a financial advisor or an attorney specializing in debt relief and bankruptcy.
+Before agreeing to any debt relief plan, it’s best to plan carefully and speak with a reputable credit counseling service, a financial adviser or an attorney specializing in debt relief and bankruptcy.